NeuroTechX/ntx_slack_archive/devices.md

 >
 Depending on how low level your programming is, there is also a frame or two of jitter that is very difficult to fix. this greatly decrease the accuracy of evoked potential detection

+10/25/2017 2:04 PM

+ **alexandre.barachant** :

+ >in many neuroscience experiment, hardware tagging is used to physically get the timing of the stimulus as seen by the user